Baked Vegetable Idli

 • Add the vegetables bell pepper, carrots, ginger, green chili, and cilantro.
 Add the seasoning and mix.
 The batter thickens as the semolina absorbs the water.
 At this point, add a little more water if it is too thick.

 • Add Eno Fruit Salt to the batter and mix well.
 The mixture will begin foaming.
 Immediately begin pouring into the cupcake tray.
-Place the tray in the oven.
+Place the tray in oven.

 • Cool for few minutes before removing each individual idli.
 They should come out easily and not stick to the tray.
 The idlis should be spongy, and light golden color from the sides and bottom.